Frequently Asked Questions

 Will students build a portfolio?

 Students in all ST.ART Artist Programs will work to generate new works for their portfolio and skills for developing more intentional works after the program.
-ST.ART Intensive students will work to complete 2-5 artworks during the program, including a mini-series in their chosen media.
+ST.ART Intensive students will work to complete 2-3 artworks during the program.

 Will students receive feedback on projects?